Setup

 Version Control stategraph.json

 Velocity commands generate a stategraph.json file in your module directory.
-This file stores the state configuration for your module.
+This file stores the group ID for your module.
+The CLI combines this group ID with the --workspace flag (defaulting to "default") to resolve the correct state at runtime.
 Commit this file to version control so your team shares the same Stategraph state binding:

 git add stategraph.json